stewartavery/commit-feed/README.md

 # commit-feed

 This project was created in response to a take home assignment.
+It uses the Github API to display commits for a given author/repository combination.

 ## How to Use